 Happening every April 27, on the king’s birthday, the entire city turns into an open street market with public and paid parties dotting key squares.

 Our preferred spot to celebrate: NDSM, with both free outdoor and paid DJ-driven dance parties to choose between.

 Though the Jordaan neighborhood offers the most traditional take, musically, making it a magnet for locals.

 Beware out-of-date guidebooks that instead talk about a Koninginnedag (“Queen’s Day”) on April 30; this was replaced by the April 27 Koningsdag when Queen Beatrix abdicated the throne in 2013.More Info (click to show all)

 Amsterdam is a rich city with a lot of things to see and do – and generally a lot of other visitors seeing and doing them right alongside you.

 To really get to know the country, and escape the crowds, use the excellent Dutch system of trains and buses to see some other cities.

 You’re within two hours of charming, museum-and-shopping-paradise Haarlem, the “smaller, cleaner version of Amsterdam” known as Utrecht, diplomat city Den Haag (“The Hague”), highrise foodie city Rotterdam, and more.

-Not to mention a slew of castles, beaches, atmospheric fishing villages, and national parks.More Info (click to expand)
+Not to mention a slew of castles, beaches, atmospheric fishing villages, and national parks.More Info (click to show all)